Short Bio

 News

-• [09/2025] Featured in the World’s Top 2% Most-Cited Scientists 2025 list by Stanford University (2024, 2025)
+• [09/2025] Featured in the World’s Top 2% Most-Cited Scientists 2025 list by Stanford University (2024, 2025).

-• [09/2025] One paper published in Nature Communications
+• [09/2025] One paper published in Nature Communications.
+Congratulations to my excellent collaborators!

-• [08/2025] Recognized as a Top Reviewer for NeurIPS 2025
+• [08/2025] Recognized as a Top Reviewer for NeurIPS 2025.

-• [07/2025] Awarded a General Research Fund (GRF) by the Research Grants Council of Hong Kong
+• [07/2025] Awarded a General Research Fund (GRF) by the Research Grants Council of Hong Kong.

-• [05/2025] Invited as an Associate Editor for Neurocomputing (IF=8.18)
+• [05/2025] Invited as an Associate Editor for Neurocomputing.

-• [05/2025] Awarded the Presidential Young Scholar, supported by a HK$4M grant
+• [05/2025] Awarded the Presidential Young Scholar, supported by a HK$4M grant.

-• [04/2025] One paper selected as a Top 50 Featured Paper by the editors of Nature Communications
+• [04/2025] One paper selected as a Top 50 Featured Paper by the editors of Nature Communications.

-• [03/2025] Received a Gifted Research Fund from Huawei
+• [03/2025] Received a Gifted Research Fund from Huawei.

-• [02/2025] Invited as a Guest Editor for IEEE Transactions on Cognitive and Developmental Systems
+• [02/2025] Invited as a Guest Editor for IEEE Transactions on Cognitive and Developmental Systems.

-• [01/2025] One paper published in Nature Communications
+• [01/2025] One paper published in Nature Communications.

-• [01/2025] Invited as a Guest Editor for Neuromorphic Computing and Engineering
+• [01/2025] Invited as a Guest Editor for Neuromorphic Computing and Engineering.

 Research Interests

-• Brain-inspired intelligence and cognitive LLM models
+• Brain-inspired intelligence and Large Language Models (LLMs)

-• Spiking neural networks
+• Spiking neural networks (SNNs) and neuromorphic engineering

 Selected Ten Publications (updated as of December 2024)